-Vietnamese to English Business Document Translation Services
+Vietnamese to English Translation Services

-What’s the story behind this language?
+What’s the story behind this Asian language?

 Many Vietnamese words come from Chinese.
 However, it uses a Roman alphabet, instead of Chinese-type characters.
 Plus, Vietnamese has its own unique twist– thanks to the years that the French spent ruling the area back in the 1800’s.
 Vietnamese has a few regional dialects, but none are very different from each other.
 Instead, the biggest difference is in the accents.
 Much like in the U.S., people from the northern part of Vietnam have a different accent than their southern counterparts.
 Luckily, though, that won’t affect your Vietnamese document translations!